 – Dangling jewelry will NOT be permitted to be worn in the volunteering areas.

 Please make sure you arrive on time for your scheduled volunteer shift.
 Do NOT bring more volunteers than you have originally scheduled.

-The East Texas Food Bank is a Non-Smoking facility.
-Smoking is prohibited across the premises (including the parking lot).
-This includes E-Cigs and vapor materials.
+The East Texas Food Bank is a non-smoking facility.
+Smoking is prohibited across the entire premises including the parking lot areas.
+This includes E-Cigs and vaping materials.

-• As outline in the ETFB Chemical Control Program, do not use any chemicals (aerosols, degreasers, glass cleaners, insecticides, etc.) that are not designated for use by ETFB personnel.
+As outlined in the ETFB Chemical Control Program, do not bring or use any chemicals (aerosols, degreasers, glass cleaners, insecticides, etc.) that are not designated for use by ETFB personnel.

 As defined by local, state and federal food safety laws, persons with boils, sores, infected wounds, infections or any other communicable diseases are NOT permitted to contact food.
 If you suspect that you may have any relevant infectious disease or condition to which you may have been exposed, please notify ETFB personnel immediately.